metadriverse/scenarionet/documentation/nuplan.rst

     # 2. or install from PyPI
     pip install nuplan-devkit

-    # 3. or install with scenarionet
-    pip install -e .[nuplan]

 By installing from github, you can access examples and source code the toolkit.
 The examples are useful to verify whether the installation and dataset setup is correct or not.